How to Make a Mojito

 What makes a Mojito?

-Let’s breakdown our Mojito cocktail ingredients a bit further.
-Start with a top shelf white rum like Trois Rivières White Rum, its honey tones add a perfect sweetness.
+Let’s break down our Mojito cocktail ingredients a bit further.
+Start with a top-shelf white rum like Trois Rivières White Rum; (opens in new window) its honey tones add a perfect sweetness.
 For the lime, always freshly squeeze them at the last minute for extra zing.
-For the mint, we suggest using spearmint, not only is it easy to come by, but because its sweeter and softer than peppermint, and much easier to muddle.
+For the mint, we suggest using spearmint.
+It’s easier to come by, and softer, and therefore easier to muddle.

-Now, let’s get to the important how to make a Mojito part.
-Don’t worry if you don’t own a full cocktail kit, all you need is a jug or shaker and a rolling pin or pestle for the muddling.
-Then for serving, grab a highball glass along with some ice.
+Now, let’s get to the important part.
+Don’t worry if you don’t own a full cocktail kit; all you need is a jug or shaker and a rolling pin or pestle for the muddling.
+Then, for serving, grab a highball glass along with some ice.

-A classic Mojito recipe calls for a white rum, not a dark one, which is aged in charred oak barrels after distillation.
+The OG recipe calls for a white rum, not a dark one, which is aged in charred oak barrels after distillation.
 White rum is typically not aged or lightly aged in stainless steel barrels, which keeps it clear.
-We love a Trois Rivières White Rum for its honey and spice forward flavour.
-For a dark rum twist, our winner is Wray and Nephew Overproof Rum with its rich molasses notes, both offering a good subtle base for our refreshing cocktail.
+We love a Trois Rivières White Rum for its honey and spice-forward flavour.
+For a dark rum twist, our winner is Wray and Nephew Overproof Rum (opens in new window) with its rich molasses notes, both offering a good, subtle base for our summery cocktail.

 Can you use dark rum in a Mojito?

-Learn more: Guide to Choosing the Best Rum for Mojitos
+Learn more: Choosing the Best Rum for Mojitos

 How to make the best Mojito?